yairKoskas/Fuzzer/README.md

 The argumant `--input` contains the path to template file.

+You can generate non-mutated files in order to test your template using the `main_test_template` script

 ### mutation-based fuzzing

 Mutation fuzzing get a corpus of files in the format the target program gets, it takes the files from the corpus and make random mutations to them.